jonasarielberner/jonas.github.io/_posts/2016-01-14-most-common-mistakes-that-new-android-programmers-make.md

 One argument that you might think is that the app doesn't need to run on different devices.
 It can be true right now in your scenario, but even is these cases I recommend you learn how to create screens that support different sizes.
 I can tell you by experience that these kind of requirement can change really fast.

-A place to start: <a href="http://developer.android.com/training/multiscreen/screensizes.html">Android Screen Sizes</a>
+A place to start: [Android Screen Sizes](http://developer.android.com/training/multiscreen/screensizes.html)

 ## Neglecting UI & UX